How to Promote Your Podcast: 15 Proven Strategies to Grow Your Audience

 2. Publish New Episodes at Strategic Times

-Another tip before launching is to check out other podcasters and see when they publish their content.
+Before launching, check out other podcasters and see when they publish their content.
 If you see a pattern in their posting times and frequency, there’s likely a good reason behind it.

 Follow that pattern for your show and start collecting data you can analyze later.
-Then you can go back through your podcast analytics, see when people listen the most, and adapt your posting schedule to reach them.
+Then go back through your podcast analytics, see when people listen the most, and adapt your posting schedule to reach them.

 Most podcast hosting services offer built-in analytics so you can see listener trends.
 If you host your podcast in WordPress, you can use a tool like MonsterInsights, the best WordPress Google Analytics plugin, to see how users interact with your podcast.